c9845/licensekeys/README.md

 * SQLite database.
 * Define any number of applications to generate licenses for.
 * Each application can have one or more public-private key pairs for key rotation, development versus production, etc.
-* Key pairs can be RSA, ECDSA, or ED25519.
+* Key pairs can are ED25519.
 * Private keys can be encrypted at rest.
-* License key files can be either JSON or YAML formatted.
+* License key files are JSON formatted.
+* Signatures are based on an SHA-512 hash of the license file's contents.
 * Customize each license with custom fields set when a license is created.
 * API to create and retrieve licenses.
 * User permissions and audit logging.